-Like every other state in the country, California allows people with disabilities to obtain a driver’s licence as long as the disability doesn’t infringe on the safety of operating a vehicle.
-There are also cases where drivers are issued licences with certain restrictions on their driving privileges, including those with disabilities or even teenagers.
+Like every other state in the country, California allows people with disabilities to obtain a driver’s license as long as the disability doesn’t infringe on the safety of operating a vehicle.
+There are also cases where drivers are issued licenses with certain restrictions on their driving privileges, including those with disabilities or even teenagers.

 A disabled driver is identified as an individual who is not capable of operating a motor vehicle safely without having to use special accommodations.
 For example, a driver does not have full use of his or her legs.
 He or she must use a type of hand control that is installed in the vehicle instead of pedals.
 Usually, a driver’s disability is printed on their driver’s license.